SQL-Academy/en.sql-academy/course/module-3/subquery-with-several-column/article.md

 SQL supports comparison not only with a single column, but also allows pairwise comparison of values in the main query with values in the subquery.

-For example, if we want to get information about all reservations where the accommodation price at the time of booking (`Reservations.price`) matches the current price of the accommodation (`Room.price`), we can do it as follows:
+For example, if we want to get information about all reservations where the accommodation price at the time of booking (`Reservations.price`) matches the current price of the accommodation (`Rooms.price`), we can do it as follows:

 ```sql
 SELECT * FROM Reservations